sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 artifact advances through the pipeline.
 Each group comprises multiple receivers.
 Like receivers, groups can cause the generation of Redpanda messages.
-However, they only do this if each receiver has an event with a matching NVRPP where success=true.
+However, they only do this if each receiver has an event with a matching NVRPP where `success=true`.
 Since there may be multiple events of varying successes per receiver, only the most recent is considered.
 This allows you to run many tasks in parallel, but only advance your artifact through the pipeline once all its tasks have completed successfully.